michaelshea88/DSI-DC-1/week-01/1.3-lesson/readme.md

 ### Back-end Languages

 Back-end programming typically consists of a server, an application and a database.
 Back to the ebay example, when you register as a seller, the application is storing your information in a database that was created on a server.
-A server is basically another computer reachable by the user(client) computer, but it's remote and mainly involve processing and storing data.
+A server is basically another computer reachable by the user(client) computer, but it's remote and it's mainly used to process and store data.

 Examples of back-end languages include R, PHP, Python and Ruby.